pragmarb/pragma-operation/README.md

 Operations encapsulate the business logic of your JSON API.

-They are built on top [Trailblazer::Operation](https://github.com/trailblazer/trailblazer-operation).
+They are built on top of the [Trailblazer::Operation](https://github.com/trailblazer/trailblazer-operation) gem.

 ## Installation